AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/aaid-ecid-adc.md

 * **ECID** (Experience Cloud ID), also sometimes referred to as MCID (Marketing Cloud ID), is a separate device identifier field which is populated in Adobe Analytics when Adobe Analytics is implemented using the [Experience Cloud Identity Service](https://experienceleague.adobe.com/docs/id-service/using/implementation/setup-analytics.html?lang=en).
 ECID is represented by the **_mcvisid_** column in Adobe Analytics data feeds.
 If an ECID exists on an event, AAID may be based on ECID depending on whether the Analytics [grace period](https://experienceleague.adobe.com/docs/id-service/using/reference/analytics-reference/grace-period.html?lang=en) is configured.
 See also: [Analytics and Experience Cloud ID Requests](https://experienceleague.adobe.com/docs/id-service/using/reference/analytics-reference/legacy-analytics.html?lang=en).
 * **AACUSTOMID** is a separate identifier field which is populated in Adobe Analytics based on use of the s.VisitorID variable in the Analytics implementation.
 AACUSTOMID is represented by the **_cust_visid_** column in Adobe Analytics data feeds.
 If AACUSTOMID is present, AAID will be based on AACUSTOMID.
 (AACUSTOMID trumps all other identifiers as defined by the order of operations mentioned above.)

-The Analytics Source Connector passes through all three of these identities to AEP in XDM form as:
+The Analytics Source Connector passes through these identities to AEP in XDM form as:

 * endUserIDs.\_experience.aaid.id
 * endUserIDs.\_experience.mcid.id